 What is the recommended swap size?

-Though there is no hard and fast rule to have swap space, it is recommended to have at least 1.5 times of the physical memory.
-In case of hibernation, the swap partition should be at least as big as the RAM size.
+Though there is no hard and fast rule to have swap space, it is recommended to have at least 1.5 times the physical memory.
+In the case of hibernation, the swap partition should be at least as big as the RAM size.

-Creating swap space
+Increase swap space in Linux

-- Create swap file in directory “/var” with name “swapfile”.
+Create swap file in directory “/var” with name “swapfile”.
 At the shell, create the file and set root permissions as follows:

-- Use “dd” command to fill the swap file with 1 GB size (as an example) as follows :
+Use “dd” command to fill the swap file with 1 GB size (as an example) as follows –

-- To check whether the new swap file was successfully created, either of the below commands can be used.
+To check whether the new swap file was successfully created, either of the below commands can be used.

-- Add below line to the “/etc/fstab” file so that next time when the system boots, it enables the newly created swap file:
+Add below line to the “/etc/fstab” file so that next time when the system boots, it enables the newly created swap file –

 Disable and remove a swap file